 I don't know who invented scrap-books.
-I have always had scrap-books where I pasted clippings from magazines and newspapers until the Internet came along.
-My scrap-books were usually dedicated to my favourite pop stars and their latest hits.
-I had a friend called Claudete Deleva who was a little different.
-She loved pop music and the films but she liked all kinds of news too be it political or straight from the scandal sheets like 'Ultima Hora' and 'Notícias Populares' two very popular São Paulo newspapers.
+I have always had scrap-books where I pasted clippings from magazines and newspapers until such time as the Internet came along.
+My scrap-books were usually dedicated to favourite pop stars and their latest hits.
+I had a friend called Claudete Deleva, who was a little different.
+She loved pop music, films and TV, but she also liked all kinds of news relating to various subjects.
+She usually bought popular newspapers like 'Ultima Hora' and 'Notícias Populares' which supplied the seedier side of society to an avid population in search of scandal and low-life behaviour.

 When I met Claudete in 1966, she had this seamstears's book filled with clippings of all kinds.
 I thought it 'funny'.
-I eve laughed at the things she considered 'important' enough to be included in the scrap-book.
+I even laughed at the things she considered 'important' enough to be included in her scrap-book.
 Now, looking back at it I see it is priceless because it captured a slice of time in the popular culture of late 1963, 1964 and early 1965.

-Claudete obviously had her preference in music & cinema.
-She loved Italian rocker Rita Pavone and was partial to Sarita Montiel in the movies.
-Apparently, Claudete starts her scrap-book around the time John Kennedy was murdered in Dallas, Texas.
+Claudete loved Italian rocker Rita Pavone and was also partial to sultry Spanish bombshell Sarita Montiel.
+Apparently, Claudete started her scrap-book around the time John Kennedy was murdered in Dallas, Texas, on 11 November 1963.
+Here are some of the topics covered by the Brazilian popular press around 1963 & 1964:

 John Profumo & Mandy Rice - Audrey Hepburn & Shirley McLaine